sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 The is growth in size is not just a theoretical problem.
-Family declarations currently make up a little over 55% of the microdescriptors in the directory (around 24% after compression).
+Family declarations currently make up a little over 55% of the microdescriptors in the directory--around 24% after compression.
 The largest family has around 270 members.
 270 members times a 160-bit hashed identifier leads to over 5 kilobytes per SNIP, which is much greater than we'd want to use.